northeastern-datalab/cs3200-activities/jupyter/README.md

 	jupyter notebook
 	```

-2. To avoid overwriting your local changes, be sure to practice Git.
- You can make yourself a local branch to keep track of your changes.
- If you are not comfortable with Git, you can save your modified copy of these files elsewhere on your computer.
+2. Be sure to save any changes you wish to keep.
+If you are using Git, you could make yourself a local branch and merge the changes we push to the master branch.
+Alternatively, you can save useful code snippets and modified files somewhere else on your local computer.